syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/spreadsheet/open-save.md

 ### To save an Excel file to a server location

-By default, the spreadsheet saves the Excel file and downloads it to the local file system.
+By default, the Spreadsheet control saves the Excel file and downloads it to the local file system.
 If you want to save an Excel file to a server location, you need to configure the server endpoint to convert the spreadsheet data into a file stream and save it to the server location.
-On the client side, you must convert the spreadsheet data into `JSON` format using the `saveAsJson` method and send it to the server endpoint.
-On the server endpoint, you should convert the received spreadsheet `JSON` data into a file stream using `Syncfusion.EJ2.Spreadsheet.AspNet.Core`, convert the stream into an Excel file, and then save it to the server location.
+To do this, first, on the client side, you must convert the spreadsheet data into `JSON` format using the `saveAsJson` method and send it to the server endpoint.
+On the server endpoint, you should convert the received spreadsheet `JSON` data into a file stream using `Syncfusion.EJ2.Spreadsheet.AspNet.Core`, then convert the stream into an Excel file, and finally save it to the server location.

-**Client-side code**:
+**Client Side**:

 ```js